 One of the unique qualities of the Princess Cut is the shape variations which can be achieved that other cuts simply cannot accommodate.

 A Princess Cut diamond can be given either a square or rectangular crown.
 Length-to-width ratios between 1.10 and 1.20 will give the impression of a diamond that appears more rectangular to the human eye, and between 1 and 1.05 appearing square in shape.
 The choice of the shape of the best Princess Cut Diamond Engagement Ring is of course down to personal preference and style.
 Many women prefer the modern uniformity of a square Princess Cut diamond while others favour the uniqueness of a rectangular shape.
 Of note is that the square shapes do command premium being the more expensive variant of this

-The Princess Cut is patented and may also be referred to as a Square Modified Brilliant on a GIA or AGS laboratory certificate or a Rectangular Modified Brilliant if it has a ratio greater than 1.05.
+The Princess Cut is patented and may also be referred to as a Square Modified Brilliant on a GIA laboratory certificate or a Rectangular Modified Brilliant if it has a ratio greater than 1.05.

 The number of chevrons can affect the overall outlook of a Princess Cut Diamond Engagement Ring.
 This can usually be determined by the wire diagram that is plotted in diamond grading reports.
 By adding more chevrons on the pavilion side of the diamond the individual facets of the diamond will now be broken down into smaller facets.
 This results in the giving a Princess Cut diamond the look of crushed ice.
 Similarly when a Princess Cut diamond has fewer chevrons it then tends to give the diamond a chunkier look due to the broader facets.